 Star Wolf created the Shamanic Breathwork™ Process as a synthesis of her personal exploration and direct healing experiences with breathwork, shamanic wisdom, depth psychology and addictions recovery methods.
 The Shamanic Breathwork™ Process utilizes the breath, sound healing through chakra-attuned music, energetic bodywork, soul return and extraction, shamanic art processes, scribing and group processing.
 Journeyers enter an altered state of consciousness that transforms and integrates trauma experienced earlier in life, creates a connection with their soul and spirit guides, and receive visions about their sacred purpose in the world.”

 Linda Star Wolf offers Shamanic Breathwork experiences and training through the 501c3 non-profit organization, Venus Rising.
 Currently, she offers workshops, retreats, and online training.

-In the session that Nea observed, participants spent 15-30 minutes laying down and using a “deep patterned breathing” while laying down.
+Participants spent 15-30 minutes using a “deep patterned breathing” while laying down.
 Sometimes, shamanic music is used in conjunction with breathing.
 Because shamanic music “involves lots of deep drumming and tones that work their way vibrationally up through one’s chakras,” you achieve “a super-originated state” when practicing breathing with the music.

 At the end of a session, the practitioners pass out paper and crayons so you can draw your experience and the answers that came.
-Sometimes deep traumas are worked through and released, so the practitioners are there to help that process.
+Sometimes, people even process and release deep traumas.

 Have you tried Shamanic Breathwork?
 What did you think?
 Let us know in the comments.